 A Food Trial May Help

 Pets can also be allergic to ingredients in their food such as proteins or preservatives.
 Although food allergies tend to be year-round, rather than seasonal, they can certainly contribute to your pet’s itchiness in a season when itchiness is at its peak.
-Pets with food allergies may also show gastrointestinal signs, such as vomiting or diarrhea, but this is less common than skin issues.
+Pets with food allergies may also show gastrointestinal signs, such as vomiting or diarrhea, but these are less common than skin issues.

 Making a gradual transition to a limited-ingredient diet such as Taste of the Wild PREY may help.
 With no more than four key ingredients, this diet contains fewer potential allergens to provoke your pet’s allergies.

 How do you know if your pet has a food allergy?
 Signs will improve during the eight to 12 weeks of the food trial but return when the pet is fed the previous diet.
 If the itching didn’t resolve during the food trial, your veterinarian may recommend a hydrolyzed diet, in which proteins are broken down into pieces too small to be recognized by the pet’s immune system.

 Some pets are actually allergic to environmental allergens like grass, pollens or molds, some of which are seasonal.
 Typically, a veterinarian or veterinary dermatologist may perform a skin test, like those done in people, to determine the exact cause of the pet’s environmental allergies.
 Injections can then be created to help your pet overcome these allergies.

 In other cases, environmental allergies may be a “diagnosis of exclusion” if all other causes of allergies have been ruled out.
 In this case, your veterinarian will most likely recommend medications and possibly regular bathing with a gentle shampoo to help relieve the itch and remove allergens trapped in the coat.

 Once you’ve resolved the itch, you and your pet can go outdoors and make the most of all of what spring has to offer.